 - Performance: $26 a month

 Their designs are pretty cool, they look very modern and a bit different from most competitors’.
 However, we’d like to see more templates coming in.
 On top of creating a website or an online store, Ucraft features a landing page builder.
-A great way to collect email signups and what is best is that you can connect a domain name you already own for free.
+A great way to collect email signups and what is best is that you can connect a custom domain name you already own for free, making it one of the best free website builders.
 If you are planning to create more complex websites you’ll have to upgrade to the Pro Website plan which starts at $10 per month.

 - Pro Website: $10 a month